csmall/rnms/docs/traps.rst

 then very soon after an up trap and they use the same OID the second one won't be processed.

-How Rosenberg NMS treats traps
+How RoseNMS treats traps
 ------------------------------
-Rosenberg NMS assumes that a particular trap (identified by a trap OID) is for a specific Attribute Type.
+RoseNMS assumes that a particular trap (identified by a trap OID) is for a specific Attribute Type.
 For example the ifDown traps describe something happening to a physical interface, while a temperature alarm trap is connected to either a sensor or perhaps the element (e.g. CPU).